zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Budo Wu Da!"]
+"[Blessed One: "Budo Wu Da!"]
 He should moderate all grasping and craving, in the upper, lower and middle four directions,

 Whatever they cling to in the world, the demon follows sentient beings just